CiscoTestAutomation/genietelemetry/docs/plugins.rst

 Plugin Errors
 -------------

-Because plugins are a fundamental building block of ``telemetry``, any unhandled exceptions raised from plugin actions result in catastrophic failures: make **double sure** that your plugin is well tested and robust against all possible environments and outcomes.
+Because plugins are a fundamental building block of ``genietelemetry``, any unhandled exceptions raised from plugin actions result in catastrophic failures: make **double sure** that your plugin is well tested and robust against all possible environments and outcomes.